esarbe/scala-command-line-arguments-parser/README.md

 Git has them, ls has them, only ```exit```, ```true``` and ```false``` seems to be able to exist without their comforting promise of variation.

 There is no common format for command line arguments, however.
-Though there are are libraries for all of mankind's programming languages - I bet there's even one for Visual Basic - but all of them vary in subtle ways.
+There are are command line parsing libraries for all of mankind's programming languages - I bet there's even one for Visual Basic - but all of them vary in subtle ways.
 And since each application with command  line arguments has different argument names and different payload formats, each command line argument implementation forms a separate little language.
 So, a command line parser library is not actually implementing a specific language, rather it provides the tools for the the definition of a (configuration) language.

 ```
 L     ::= flags | flag | command | arguments